 Are there evaluations for rising 9th graders?

 No. LUSC does offer BAYS travel teams in the spring season for 9th-12th graders, but there are no evaluations for these teams.
-Also note that LUSC offers a Sunday pick-up game for high schoolers in the fall.
+Also note that LUSC offers a Sunday pick-up game for high school players in the fall.

 Who conducts the evaluations?

 While the evaluations are organized by LUSC, to ensure independence, the evaluators are professional coaches who are not familiar with the players.
 The evaluators are mostly coaches from outside Lexington and include college coaches, high school coaches, professional coaches from other local soccer organizations, and so forth.
 From time to time, professional LUSC coaches who have not worked with the age group being evaluated during the previous year may be used.
 A team process is used so that every child is evaluated by several coaches in several different situations.

 What if my child is unsure about playing travel soccer next year?